This set of Engineering Metrology Interview Questions and Answers for freshers focuses on “Plug and Ring Gauges for Self holding Tapers”.

 d) Jarno taper

 Explanation: Morse taper is exclusively used on the shanks of the twists drills.
-For different type of morse taper, taper is slightly different.
+For a different type of morse taper, taper is slightly different.
 In most of the cases, taper is 5/8 inch per foot.

 9. Straight edge is generally used in which gauge for testing taper?